davidjosearaujo/dissertation/docs/5G Emulated Network/Notes.md

 auth_server_port=1812
 auth_server_shared_secret="CLIENT_SECRET"
 ```
-- We will need to use the `secret` we've defined on `/etc/freeradius/3.0/clients.conf`
+- [x] We will need to use the `secret` we've defined on `/etc/freeradius/3.0/clients.conf`.
+In a Vagrantfile can be done by just using a variable.
 ## Install the certificates on Users
-- Copy the generated `ca.der`, `client.p12 file
+- [x] Copy the generated `ca.pem` and `client.pem` file
-- Install ca.der.
--
-- Install client.p12.
 > *Note that the password of the private key is ‘whatever’ by default (if you haven’t changed the configurations by editing /etc/freeradius/3.0/certs/\*.cnf).*
 ## Copy certificate to NAUN3
 - [ ] Install `ca.crt`, `client.crt` and `client.key`